-Random intersection graphs are relevant to and capture quite nicely social networking; vertices are the individual actors and labels correspond to specific types of interdependency.
-Other applications include oblivious resource sharing in a (general) distributed setting, efficient and secure communication in sensor networks [12], interactions of mobile agents traversing the web etc. (see e.g. the survey papers [13, 14] for further motivation and recent research related to random intersection graphs).
+(see e.g. the survey papers [13, 14] for further motivation and recent research related to random intersection graphs).
 In all these settings, weighted random intersection graphs, in particular, also capture the strength of connections between actors (e.g. in a social network, individuals having several characteristics in common have more intimate relationships than those that share only a few common characteristics).
 One of the most celebrated results in this area is the equivalence (measured in terms of total variation distance) of random intersection graphs and Erdős-Rényi random graphs when the number of labels satisfies $m = n^{\alpha}, \alpha > 6$ [15].
-This bound on the number of labels was improved in [16], where it was proved that the total variation distance between the two models tends to 0 when $m = n^{\alpha}, \alpha > 4$ .
-Furthermore, [17] proved the equivalence of sharp threshold functions among the two models for $\alpha \geq 3$ .
-Similarity of the two models has been proved even for smaller values of $\alpha$ (e.g. for any $\alpha > 1$ ) in the form of various translation results (see e.g. Theorem 1 in [18]), suggesting that some algorithmic ideas developed for Erdős-Rényi random graphs also work for random intersection graphs (and also weighted random intersection graphs).
+This bound on the number of labels was improved in [16], where it was proved that the total variation distance between the two models tends to 0 when $m = n^{\alpha}, \alpha > 4$.
+Furthermore, [17] proved the equivalence of sharp threshold functions among the two models for $\alpha \geq 3$.
+Similarity of the two models have been proved even for smaller values of α (e.g. for any $\alpha > 1$) in the form of various translation results (see e.g. Theorem 1 in [18]), suggesting that some algorithmic ideas developed for Erdős-Rényi random graphs also work for random intersection graphs (and also weighted random intersection graphs).

-In view of this, in the present paper we study the average case analysis of WEIGHTED MAX CUT under the weighted random intersection graphs model, for the range $m = n^{\alpha}$ , $\alpha \leq 1$ for two main reasons: First, the average case analysis of MAX CUT has not been considered in the literature so far when the input is drawn from the random intersection graphs model, and thus the asymptotic behaviour of the maximum cut remains unknown especially for the range of values where random intersection graphs and Erdős-Rényi random graphs differ the most.
+In view of this, in the present paper we study the average case analysis of Weighted Max Cut under the weighted random intersection graphs model, for the range $m=n^{\alpha}, \alpha \leq 1$ for two main reasons: First, the average case analysis of Max Cut has not been considered in the literature so far when the input is drawn from the random intersection graphs model, and thus the asymptotic behaviour of the maximum cut remains unknown especially for the range of values where random intersection graphs and Erdős-Rényi random graphs differ the most.
 Furthermore, studying a model where we can implicitly control its intersection number (indeed m is an obvious upper bound on the number of cliques that can cover all edges of the graph) may help understand algorithmic bottlenecks for finding maximum cuts in Erdős-Rényi random graphs.